victorl2/qparser/README.md

 ```

 ## How `qpaser` works ?
 Matches of **Quake 3 Arena** produce a log file containing their kill feed.
-A single log file can contain zero or more game matches.

-`qparser` reads the log file and parse/interpret the matches.
-It then summarizes the matches and prints the result to the standard output containing the _kill feed_.
+A log file can contain zero or more game matches. `qparser` reads the log file and parse/interpret the matches.
+It then summarizes the matches and prints a json to the standard output containing the _kill feed_ as shown above.